Vestibular Balance Disorder

 The symptoms of vestibular balance disorder can interfere with regular daily activities and your ability to drive, work, or enjoy recreation activities.
 This can cause symptoms of depression and frustration.
 Counseling can help you learn to cope with the disorder and life style impacts.

 Feeling lightheaded or dizzy occasionally happens to most people.
 If these sensations are frequent and affect your quality of life, contact your healthcare provider.

 - Vestibular balance disorders can affect orientation and balance.

-- Treatment depends on the underlying cause and can include medications, rehabilitation, and lifestyle changes.
-Surgery for symptoms that do not resolve with other treatments may be needed.
+- Treatment depends on the underlying cause and can include medicine, rehabilitation, and lifestyle changes.
+You may need surgery for symptoms that do not resolve with other treatments.

 - Before your visit, write down questions you want answered.